 Estimating $\piBtrue (X) = P(R^B=1 \mid X)$ is more complicated, because, although $R^B_1, \ldots, R^B_n$ are assumed independent given $X_1, \ldots, X_n$, we only observe $X$ for individuals with $R^A=1$ or $R^B = 1$.
 CLW, working with parametric nuisance models, discuss pseudo-maximum likelihood, approximate pseudo-maximum likelihood, calibration and the method of Kim and Haziza (2014)\cite{KimHaziza2014}.
 The log pseudo-likelihood is defined as

-This is the log likelihood for a binomial regression model of $R^B$ on $X$ in the population of $n$ individuals, using the individuals in Sample A weighted by their inverse sampling probabilities to represent the population, so that the `failures' or `non-events' are represented by the weighted Sample A minus the individuals in Sample B. Ferri-Garcia et al.\ (2022)\cite{FerriGarcia2022} (see also~\cite{ChuBeaumont2019}) use the pseudo-likelihood together with a classification and regression tree to estimate $\piBtrue (X)$.
+This is the log likelihood for a binomial regression model of $R^B$ on $X$ in the population of $n$ individuals, using the individuals in Sample A weighted by their inverse sampling probabilities to represent the population.
+Ferri-Garcia et al.\ (2022)\cite{FerriGarcia2022} (see also~\cite{ChuBeaumont2019}) use the pseudo-likelihood together with a classification and regression tree to estimate $\piBtrue (X)$.
 In Section~\ref{sect:simstudy}, we use expression~(\ref{eq:pseudo.loglike}) as an objective function (to be maximised) for XGBoost.

-The approximate log pseudo-likelihood is the same as expression~(\ref{eq:pseudo.loglike}) but omitting the $R^B_i \{ 1 - \pi^B (X_i) \}$ term.
+The approximate log pseudo-likelihood is the same as expression~(\ref{eq:pseudo.loglike}) but omitting the $R^B_i \log \{ 1 - \pi^B (X_i) \}$ term.
 When Sample B is small compared to the population, this term will be negligible compared to the other terms in expression~(\ref{eq:pseudo.loglike}).
-The approximate pseudo-likelihood has the advantage that it can be used quite generally with data-adaptive methods that predict a binary outcome and that allow for weights.
+The approximate pseudo-likelihood has the advantage that it can be used quite generally with data-adaptive methods that predict a binary outcome and allow for weights.
 In Section~\ref{sect:simstudy}, we use the approximate pseudo-likelihood with HAL.
 We acknowledge CLW's criticism of the approximate pseudo-likelihood in situations where Sample B is not a small fraction of the population, but we focus in Section~\ref{sect:simstudy} on scenarios where Sample B is small compared to the population, a situation which would be quite common in practice.